-- Use a leaf rake or skimmer net to remove any leaves or other large debris in pool water that can be reached.
+Once uncovered use a leaf rake or skimmer net to remove any leaves or other large debris in pool.
 Other debris, silt or sludge remaining on the bottom may be vacuumed or removed with a self-contained pool cleaner.
 Inspect skimmer, return, hoses, and any other components for hairline cracks, defects or other signs of excessive wear or damage.
 Remove any winterizing plugs or “gizmos” from the plumbing.

-- Using the Pool Math program, determine the correct amounts of chlorine, CYA, acid or other chemicals needed and dose as instructed.
+Using the Pool Math program, determine the correct amounts of chlorine, CYA, acid or other chemicals needed and dose as instructed.
 You can find more details on proper chemistry levels for your pool in our ABC’s of Pool Water Guide.
 Lastly, many pool owners may open to green water and will need to “SLAM” the pool.
 This involves adding high doses of chlorine and running the pump 24/7 to kill any algae which may be present.
-Appropriate doses of chlorine to “SLAM” the pool can also be found using the PoolMath program.